fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

           port: 8080
 ```

-This pipelinme consists of two _inputs_; a tail plugin and an http server plugin.
+This pipeline consists of two _inputs_; a tail plugin and an http server plugin.
 Each plugin has its own map in the array of _inputs_ consisting of simple properties.
 To use more advanced properties that consist of multiple values the property itself can be defined using an array, ie: the _record_ and _allowlist_key_ properties for the _record_modifier_ _filter_:

 ```
 pipeline: